near/docs/docs/2.develop/contracts/crosscontract.md

 </CodeTabs>

 ### Failed Execution
-If the external method fails (i.e. it panics), then your callback will **executed anyway**.
+If the external method fails (i.e. it panics), then your callback will be **executed anyway**.
 Here you need to **manually rollback** any changes made in your contract during the original call.
 Particularly:

 1. If you attached NEAR to the cross-contract call, they are now back in **your contract**.
-Make sure to return them to the user that made the original call.
-2. If you made any state changes in the original method (i.e. changed or stored data), make sure to rollback them.
+2. If you made any state changes in the original method (i.e. changed or stored data), they are still changed and won't be automatically reverted.

 :::warning AGAIN
-If your original method finishes correctly then the callback executes **even if the external method panics**.Your state will **not** rollback automatically, and the money will not be returned to the user automatically.
+If your original method finishes correctly then the callback executes **even if the external method panics**.
+Your state will **not** rollback automatically, and $NEAR will not be returned to the signer automatically.
 Always make sure to check in the callback if the external method failed, and manually rollback any operation if necessary.
 :::

 ---